Extending Discrete Geometric Singular Perturbation Theory to Non-Hyperbolic Points: Fold, transcritical and pitchfork points in 2 dimensions

 This choice fixes the orientation and stability of the branches, as well as the orientation of the reduced flow defined by the reduced vector field on $S \setminus \{(0,0)\}$.
 There is a normally hyperbolic and attracting (repelling) branch $S^a$ ($S^r$) in $\{x < 0\}$ ($\{x > 0\}$), and the reduced flow is oriented towards the fold point; see Figure \ref{fig:2d_limit}(a).

-\begin{remark} Due to the close relationship between the slow map \eqref{eq:slow_map} and the reduced vector field \eqref{eq:reduced_vf} described in Theorem \ref{thm:reduced_map}, we permit ourselves to speak of a `reduced flow' in the context of fast-slow maps.
+\begin{remark} Due to the close relationship between the slow map \eqref{eq:slow_map} and the reduced vector field \eqref{eq:reduced_vf} described in Theorem \ref{thm:reduced_map}, we permit ourselves to speak of a `reduced flow' in the context of fast-slow maps (this can also be justified using the convergence property in \eqref{eq:convergence}).
 The advantage is that the reduced vector field \eqref{eq:reduced_vf} retains important information about the dynamics on $S$ when $\eps = 0$, despite the fact that the slow map \eqref{eq:slow_map} is trivial for $\eps = 0$ (similarly to the reduced vector field on the fast time-scale, recall \eqref{eq:reduced_vf_fast}).
 We shall also use the reduced vector field to provide a simpler representation of the slow dynamics as $\eps \to 0$ in figures, for example in Figure \ref{fig:2d_limit}. \end{remark}